Seeking efficiency in executive compensation benchmarking?

 CompAnalyst Executive

-The charts on this page feature a breakdown of the total annual pay for the top executives at CONSTELLATION BRANDS as reported in their proxy statements.
+The charts on this page feature a breakdown of the total annual pay for the top executives at CONSTELLATION BRANDS, INC. as reported in their proxy statements.

 Total Cash Compensation information is comprised of yearly Base Pay and Bonuses.
-CONSTELLATION BRANDS income statements for executive base pay and bonus are filed yearly with the SEC in the edgar filing system.
-CONSTELLATION BRANDS annual reports of executive compensation and pay are most commonly found in the Def 14a documents.
+CONSTELLATION BRANDS, INC. income statements for executive base pay and bonus are filed yearly with the SEC in the edgar filing system.
+CONSTELLATION BRANDS, INC. annual reports of executive compensation and pay are most commonly found in the Def 14a documents.

 Total Equity aggregates grant date fair value of stock and option awards and long term incentives granted during the fiscal year.